-Bader’s Bus Company are the first British air display team featuring disabled pilots
+Bader’s Bus Company was the first British air display team featuring pilots with disabilities

 The team, created in memory of the World War 2 Spitfire ace and double amputee Sir Douglas Bader enjoyed their first performance at Blackbushe airfield on September 5th 2019 following a lengthy selection process and intense training.

 The date marked the anniversary of Group Captain Sir Douglas Bader’s death and David Bickers, CEO of the Foundation, stated that “he could not have been more excited about the prospect”.
 David continued “We can think of no better way to honour his memory”.
 He added that he is certain that the creation of the first British air display team is a legacy of which Douglas would have been extremely proud.